-HTC myTouch 3G 3.5mm and Fender edition getting Froyo this weekAlex Wagner - Senior News Editor
+HTC myTouch 3G 3.5mm and Fender edition getting Froyo this weekAlex Wagner - Editorial Director of News and Content

 We reported last October that the aging HTC myTouch 3G was finally going to be updated to Android 2.2 later that month, but strangely, the 3.5mm and Fender myTouches were left out of the fun.
 Around three months later, though, those other devices are going to be getting in on the Froyo fun, too.
 Today T-Mobile announced that Froyo would begin rolling out to both models beginning on January 12th, aka Wednesday, with the push expected to be complete by February 1st.
 The full list of new features and enhancements can be found below.